MaxHill/dotfiles/README.md

 # Installation
 2. Pull this repo down to ~/dotfiles
-3. Run the ./install scrip to setup the environment.
+3. Run the command `make install` to setup computer

 # Updates
 The install script is none-desctructive and can be run multiple times.
+It will however update the dependencies on each run.

 # Testing
 Build and run the dotfiles in a docker image.